Application extensibility roadmap

 - Reducing upgrade costs through extension-based customizations reduces the support matrix for partners as fewer release combinations will need to be supported.

-For these reasons, the product platform models, AppPlatform and AppFoundation, must use extension-based customizations.
+For these reasons, we have gradually been sealing the product models, so they only support extension-based customizations.
+AppPlatform and AppFoundation were the first.
 These models were sealed for overlayering in Platform update 3 (November 2016).
 Binary updates are now provided to these models on a monthly basis, achieving our goals of reducing upgrade cost and delivering innovation to our customers at a faster cadence.

-The following illustration shows the roadmap that we're following as we move to extensions, away from overlayering.
+The following illustration shows the roadmap we followed as we moved to extensions, away from overlayering.

 A soft seal results in a compiler warning upon overlayering.
 A hard seal results in a compiler error upon overlayering.

 The Modern support policy provides three years of support for a release.
-Given this, overlayered code will continue to be supported for three year after the next major release, planned for November 2017.
+Given this, overlayered code will continue to be supported for three years starting November 2017 on the Microsoft Dynamics 365 for Finance and Operations, Enterprise edition 7.3 release.
 However, this code will not be moved forward to subsequent product releases until the overlayered code is moved to extensions.

 There is a substantial amount of work for Microsoft, partners, and customers to accomplish this goal.
-Workshops, office hours, Help topics, and more are planned for training and collaboration in this ecosystem.
-Internally, we’ve already ramped up investment to build more extensibility features in both the core platform and the application.
+Workshops, office hours, Help topics, and additional resources are available for training and collaboration in this ecosystem.
+Internally, we are ready to build more extensibility features in both the core platform and the application.
 We’re working closely with partners with applications on AppSource to define patterns as they migrate to extensions.